Onboard macOS devices with certificates using Kandji, SCEP, and a custom profile

 5. In the Key Size section, select the key size that you want to use.

 In this example, we used the value 2048 but you can use 1024.
 Note that while higher values provide more security, they may cause certificate fragmentation problems in some network topologies.
+If such problems occur, see the following topic: Certificate fragmentation issues.

 6. In the Key Usage section, select the Both signing and encryption option.